JoshOrndorff/recipes/text/3-entrees/babe-grandpa-node.md

 )?;
 ```

-Again we are given back a babe link which will be used to communicate with the import queue and
+Again we are given back a BABE link which will be used to communicate with the import queue and
 background authoring worker.

 ## The Import Queue

 With the block import pipeline setup, we can proceed to creating the import queue which will feed
 blocks from the network into the import pipeline.
-We make it using Babe's `import_queue` helper
+We make it using BABE's `import_queue` helper
 function.
-Notice that it requires the babe link, and the entire block import pipeline which we refer
+Notice that it requires the BABE link, and the entire block import pipeline which we refer
-to as `babe_block_import` because Babe is the outermost layer.
+to as `babe_block_import` because BABE is the outermost layer.

 ```rust, ignore
 let import_queue = sc_consensus_babe::import_queue(